rundsk/dsk/docs/80_Architecture/Building your own Frontend/Readme.md

 DSK’s built-in frontend is written as a React app and is completely decoupled from the backend – it uses the open [API](../API) to communicate with it.

 If you want a custom-styled frontend or need additional frontend features it is possible to build your own frontend using the same API and bundle it with the DSK binary.
 The default frontend is a good starting point when developing your own.
-It can be found in the `frontend` directory of this [project](http://github.com/atelierdisko/dsk).
+It can be found in the `frontend` folder of this [project](http://github.com/atelierdisko/dsk).

 ## Available API Endpoints
 Please read our [API document](../API) for in depth information.

 ## Designing the URL Schema
 Your frontend and its subdirectories will be mounted directly at the root path `/`.
 Requests to anything under `/api` are routed to the backend, anything else is routed into your application in `index.html`.

 Relative asset source paths inside documents will be made absolute to allow you displaying a document’s content wherever you like to.